Table of Contents

 As necrophages feed upon the flesh of the dead, hemophages feast upon the blood of the living.
 I regret that I cannot speak a great deal on their abilities, as I’ve never dueled one myself, but from what I hear they can be incredibly difficult to deal with.

 Anyone can be cursed, really.
 The effects aren’t always obvious.
 What unifies these creatures is that they are humans or other living creatures that have supernatural punishments placed upon them that are outside their control to manage.
 It is important to remember that almost always, what lies at the heart of a Cursed creature is a person, and so while slaying them is possible it is considered morally reprehensible in high company.
+That said, consuming Cursed essences or parts of Cursed creatures does not trigger deadly Greed, although killing Cursed creatures may trigger sins of Violence depending on how much the Cursed creature appears as human.

 One may consider this to be a natural extension of the Cursed subclass, for what differentiates the Cursed from the Aberrant is merely hope.
 While a Cursed may one day see themselves free of their affliction an Aberrant is so fundamentally twisted and totally changed that there is simply no manner for them to be returned to their natural state.